 The RS.FMT is an archive for radiosonde data formats.
 The user can extend this archive as described in 4.16.2.

 4.2 Getting Started

-When clicking on the desktop icon the start to start the host software R2CH.EXE, the following introduction window appears:
+When clicking on the desktop icon TRPG to start the H-PC software R2CH.EXE, the following introduction window appears: